CY12-bit/cs122b-fabflix/README.md

 ### Files that use PreparedStatements
 - Almost all files in src (except User,Movie,MovieObject,Actor,RecaptchaConstraints,JumpServlet)
+- most servlets already used prepared statements
+- changes: MovieListServlets (~line 135) changes to use PreparedStatements

 ### Parser Optimizations
 1. Implemented Multi-Threading for MovieParser.